Are you an entrepreneur who isn’t dreaming of dominating a market?

 - Time to market is critical.
 Building a successful product is challenging.
 Each additional product adds an exponential amount of extra time and complexity to your initial launch, which will slow down your time to market.
 The slower you are at launching, the more opportunity you give to other competitors (especially those with a more focused offering) to beat you to gaining investors and customers.

 - Keep infrastructure costs low.
 Every business needs some equipment and infrastructure.
 Also, there will be ongoing development costs.
 The higher your expenses, the more you’ll need from investors.
 And the larger your infrastructure, the higher the odds that you won’t get things right the first time.
-You can go with traditional banks, equipment loans, equipment lease, quick loans, and personal loans if you need financing.
+You can go with traditional banks, equipment loans, equipment lease, and personal loans if you need financing.

 - Need to be nimble.
 Every successful startup I know has had to “dodge and weave” or quickly pivot as they learn what their customers want and what works in product design and marketing.
 Bloated products and the grand unifying “theory of everything” won’t allow you to adapt quickly to market changes and mistakes made.